justdoinc/justdo-packages/README.md

 # JustDo Packages

 Welcome to the [JustDo](https://justdo.com) Packages repository!
-This is a submodule of the main [JustDo](https://github.com/justdoinc/justdo) project management platform.
+This is a submodule of the main [JustDo project management platform source-available repository](https://github.com/justdoinc/justdo).
 These Meteor packages form the backbone of JustDo's powerful and flexible functionality.

 ## 🔗 Related Repositories